ali-ahmed-dar/ali-ahmed-dar.github.io/readme.txt

 ==================================================================================================

-Hi, this is Ali Ahmed Dar here, a Security Engineer, skilled in detection and monitoring of cyber threats equipped with the passion of strengthening organizational defenses and optimizing incident response.
+Hi, this is Ali Ahmed Dar here, a Security Engineer, skilled in the detection and monitoring of cyber threats - equipped with a passion for strengthening organizational defenses and optimizing incident response.

 ==================================================================================================